 - Ideally, you’ll want to boil the stone every two weeks if you use it often.

 - Bleach can be added to the cleaning process if you happen to get the stone exceptionally dirty.

 Replace the stone as it wears down.

 Pumice stones are inexpensive and can be found at any store that sells beauty supplies.
 Conversely, while stones are exceptionally strong tools, they can be worn away with use.
 Pumice is unfortunately one of these such stones, and thus, one must replace it after it gets too small to use.

 Exploring Other Uses

-- Pumicing the hair on your skin is similar to shaving in that the hair is removed close to the skin, instead of being pulled out.
+- If you Pumice the hair on your skin it is like you to shaved it, in that the hair is removed close to the skin, and does not it out.